SeventeenSierra/seventeen-sierra/content/pages/blog/index.md

   - type: ContactSection
     colors: colors-e
     title: Sign up for post updates
-    text: >
+    text: |
-      We will notify you every time a shipment is heading to your neighborhood, and you could immediatly let us know if you want in or not
+      We will notify you every time there is a new or  updated post.
     form:
       type: FormBlock
       elementId: sign-up-form